raymondworkshop/raymondworkshop.github.io/_posts/learning/2021-03-01-how-to-solve-problems.md

 title: "Skills: How to Solve Problems"
 date: 2022-03-01
 comments: true
-categories: [learning, thinking, self, life, important]
+categories: [learning, thinking, self,  important]
 abstract: "Skills: How to Solve Problems"
 ---